rapha18th/fruit-classifier/README.md

 ```
 learn = cnn_learner(dls,resnet34, metrics=[accuracy, error_rate])
 ```
 Fastai also has a great tool which suggests what learning rate to use to fine tune our model.
-The learning rate is typcally the steepest point of a gradient descent curve.
+The learning rate is typically the steepest point of a gradient descent curve.
 Gradient descent is an iterative approach to reduce our model's loss, loss meaning bad predictions.

 Finding the learning rate:
 ```